shi-yu-wang/bd3lms-fabrics/README.md

 ```

 ### Training Pipeline
 To train BD3-LMs, use `mode=train` (default mode).
 Example scripts are provided in `scripts/train/train_owt*.sh`.
-Here's an example training script on OpenWebText:
+Here's an example training script on OpenWebText.
+Don't forget to change the path to your own!
 ```bash

 gcloud alpha compute tpus tpu-vm ssh sfr-weiran-yao-v4-512 \